-- In Windows 8 or 8.1, pull up the tiled start screen by clicking in the lower left corner of your screen.
-Then type "programs and features".
-Click the "Programs and Features" icon that appears to the right in your search results.
-In the window that pops up, scroll down until you see ROBLOX and uninstall the program there.
+- In Windows 8 or 8.1: pull up the tiled start screen by clicking in the lower left corner of your screen.
+Then type "Programs and features" and click the Programs and Features icon that appears to the right in your search results.
+In the window that pops up, scroll down until you see Roblox and uninstall the program there.

 Clear your Temporary Internet Files